LexRel: Benchmarking Legal Relation Extraction for Chinese Civil Cases

 \subsection{Evaluation on LLMs}

-We begin by using \textbf{LexRel} to evaluate the performance of state-of-the-art large language models (LLMs) on the task of \textit{legal relation extraction}, under two settings: a zero-shot baseline and a relation-enhanced baseline.
+We begin by using \textbf{LexRel} to evaluate state-of-the-art large language models (LLMs) on the task of \textit{legal relation extraction} under two settings: a zero-shot baseline and a relation-enhanced baseline.
 The zero-shot baseline assesses the models' ability to extract legal relations without any task-specific fine-tuning.
-In contrast, the relation-enhanced baseline involves providing large models with the full judgment text, rather than just the factual text.
-This allows large models to generate relation types and arguments, which are then used to fine-tune smaller models through supervised fine-tuning (SFT).
+In contrast, the relation-enhanced baseline involves providing LLMs with the full judgment text rather than only the factual text.
+This enables LLMs to generate relation types and arguments, which are subsequently used as supervision to train smaller models via supervised fine-tuning (SFT).